nisembedded/education/bs_robotics/block1/programming.md

 ## Basic bibliography

-- Programming in C++ for Engineering and Science
+- Larry Nyhoff, Programming in C++ for Engineering and Science

 ## Additional bibliography